CCSI-CSSI/MuseOpenIG/README.md

 The Muse OpenIG.
 An opensource OpenSceneGraph based image generator application suite.
 Documentation, sample datasets and Binary Downloads for some platforms available at: http://openig.compro.net

+# Muse OpenIG V2.0.6
+- Introduction of DeadReckonEntityState packet that caries only entity ID, and positional and orientational velocities.
+Much thinner packet then the EntityState that will allow the host to send updates for more entities in one network frame, or spread the updates of dozen entities thru more then one network frame
+- Update in the Simulation project to use simple Dead Reckoning on the HOST and the IG side.
+This works in combination of sending EntityState (which contains the whole entity Matrix) at the beginning (thus the IG needs to run before the HOST) for initial positioning and after updating the entities with the new DeadReckonEntityState.
+The Client plugin that is responsible for OpenIG UDP communication with the HOST can be configured in it's xml file to use this feature or to work as before relying only on use of EntityState packets

+- Fix minor bug in CMake build of Simulation project where it would not find the installed OpenIG include files on case-sensitive systems such as Linux...
 # Muse OpenIG V2.0.5
 - Turn of osgShadows until the OSG users have time to fix some of the issues present in their shadowing system.